vtheenby/libft_criterion_test/README.md

 # libft_criterion_test
-tests for libft (criterion required) clone next to your libft folder, with libft.a compiled like this:
+please also write your own tests aswell <3 (or, at least in the future) tests for libft (criterion required) (look up snaipe criterion github, remember to add the .brew/include and .brew/lib dirs to search path) clone next to your libft folder, with libft.a compiled (it won't compile if you don't have the functions, but technically you can comment them out) like this: